 Alaska's sex trafficking and human trafficking laws include the crimes of benefitting from trafficking and facilitating prostitution.
-"Human trafficking in the second degree" and "sex trafficking in the second degree" are felonies punishable by 0-2 years imprisonment and a fine up to \$100,000, while "sex trafficking in the third degree" are munishable by 0-2 years imprisonment and a fine up to \$25,000 and up to 1 year imprisonment and a fine up to \$25,000, respectively.
-Facilitators face mandatory criminal asset forfeiture for sex trafficking and discretionary criminal asset forfeiture for ICSE offenses; further, facilitators must pay victim restitution.
+"Human trafficking in the second degree" and "sex trafficking in the second degree" are felonies punishable by 1-3 years imprisonment and a fine up to \$100,000, while "sex trafficking in the third degree" and "sex trafficking in the fourth degree" are punishable by 0-2 years imprisonment and a fine up to \$25,000 and up to 1 year imprisonment and a fine up to \$25,000, respectively.
+Facilitators face mandatory criminal asset forfeiture for sex trafficking and discretionary criminal asset forfeiture for CSAM offenses; further, facilitators must pay victim restitution.
 Although Alaska law prohibits the sale or facilitation of travel that includes commercial sexual conduct, that law is not specific to minors and does not provide an enhanced penalty when the victim is a minor.
-Distributing ICSE is punishable by 2-12 years imprisonment and a fine up to \$100,000.
+Distributing CSAM is punishable by 4-12 years imprisonment and a fine up to \$100,000.